 Ignoring Seasonal Road Closures

 Many mountain lakes become inaccessible during winter months.
 Forest Service roads close with first snows, sometimes not reopening until May.
-Check current conditions before planning trips to lakes near payson az and other mountain areas.
+Check current conditions before planning trips to lakes near Payson AZ and other mountain areas.

 Monsoon seasons create different challenges.
 Afternoon thunderstorms make dirt roads impassable within minutes.
 Flash flooding threatens low-water crossings common in Arizona's backcountry.